cfjedimaster/brackets-w3cvalidation/README.md

 Credit
 =====
-As with the other extensions I built, it is iheavily based on the work of [Jonathan Rowny](http://www.jonathanrowny.com/).
+As with the other extensions I built, it is heavily based on the work of [Jonathan Rowny](http://www.jonathanrowny.com/).